shsagir/play-area-sync/docs/remote-ssh-execution.md

 **Note**: In the example you can see that the `htdocs` path is placed before the `script.php` file.
 Your App has the "home" folder `/srv/app/your-app` from where all commands will be executed.
 The "home" folder contains the sub folder `htdocs` which in turn contains your App's code, which is deployed via Git.
 So if the file `script.php` is top-level in your local code directory, then it will be deployed into the `htdocs` sub folder of your App.
 Read more about the directory structure [here](/directory-structure).

-So you see: the main difference of the SSH remote exec to a "full SSH environment" is that you can only execute one command at once and that you specify the command to be executed with the SSH login command line.

 ### Authentication

 <!-- TODO: rewrite on password-username launch -->

 For remote SSH execution you identify using your public SSH keys.
-If you get a connection error, please check if your SSH key setup is correct and if in doubt refer to our [SSH key troubleshooting](/ssh-keys) guide.
+If you get a connection error, please check if your SSH key setup is correct and if in doubt refer to our [SSH key troubleshooting guide](/ssh-keys).

 ### Using CLI tools